Top 10 Homemade Pumpkin Dog Treat Recipes

 Get Creative in the Kitchen

-If you are new to making your own pumpkin oatmeal dog treats at home, then we recommend trying out a few recipes to find your dog’s favourite flavours.
+If you are new to making your own pumpkin oatmeal dog treats at home, we recommend trying a few recipes to find your dog’s favourite flavours.
 Of course, pumpkin is the staple of all our recipes, but don’t be afraid to get creative with your recipes

 A little bit of fresh spinach or some shredded carrots can be a great inclusion to your next dog treat recipe.
 Check out our favourite dog-safe vegetables to find more ways to add nutrients and flavour to your homemade dog treats.